Creating an Embedded Side-View LED

 The Bluetooth Sentinel design, included with Altium Designer 14’s installation, gives a good introduction to some of the new rigid-flex tools available.
 I was asked to modify this design to incorporate a different style of flexible region, but the repurposed board was left without room to place LEDs around its perimeter.
 Finding a way to add the LEDs back in posed an interesting challenge, and gave the perfect opportunity to try out some of the new tools.

 One of the cool new features added for AD14 is the ability to embed components within the board.
 This can be done for a number of reasons, including cutting down on space in very dense designs, and shortening return lengths in high speed applications.
-For the modified Bluetooth Sentinel design, an alternative was needed for the LEDs, and embedding Side-View LEDs maintained the original functionality of the design, without having to modify it too much.
+For the modified Bluetooth Sentinel design, an alternative was needed for the LEDs, and embedding Side-View LEDs maintained the original functionality of the design tools, without having to modify it too much.

 A thin package like the 48-213 SMD LED to the left was ideal for embedding, but really, the choice was only limited by the amount of vertical space available in the board.
 Creating this footprint was fairly straightforward, with only a couple minor additions to take advantage of the new features.